tuwukee/jwt_sessions/README.md

 JWTSessions.access_exp_time = 3600 # 1 hour in seconds
 JWTSessions.refresh_exp_time = 604800 # 1 week in seconds
 ```

+It's defined globally, but can be overridden on a session level.
+See `JWTSessions::Session.new` options for more info.

 #### CSRF and cookies